Feast of the Annunciation

 ASH WEDNESDAY | MAR 5

-If prayer brings us graces and favors from God and the saints, why both with the sacraments?
+If prayer brings us graces and favors from God and the saints, why bother with the sacraments?

 Conference at 11:00 AM & Preacher at 12:00 PM Mass